California Medical Power of Attorney Form

 - Name an agent to make health care decisions for themselves when they cannot.

-- Inform doctors and other health care staff the preferences for how the principal would prefer to be treated in the event they are unable to share their wishes themselves.
+- Inform doctors and other health care staff of the principal’s preferences for medical treatment if they cannot share their wishes themselves.

-In the event the primary agent cannot perform their duties, whether due to their death, they cannot be found, or they are not fit for the responsibilities given to them, the principal can name up to two (2) alternate agents using the form.
+Suppose the primary agent cannot perform their duties, whether due to their death, they cannot be located, or they are not fit for the responsibilities given to them.
+In that case, the principal can name up to two (2) alternate agents using the form.